danielfroz/atlas-multiregion-iac-demo/README.md

 You must create an Atlas Account and a dedicated Organization for this demo.
 Since we're going to provision multiple resources, the API Key must have the 'Organization Owner' privilege.

 Once you're done with this demo, you can destroy it using the `cd iac && sh ./destroy.sh` script.

+***
-Keep in mind that it will also delete your Atlas organization!
+IMPORTANT: The destroy operation will also delete your Atlas organization!
-Again, create one organization for this exercise - don't use it in production environments!
+Extremely important that you create one organization for this exercise - DON'T RE-USE THE EXISTING!
+***

 ### Organization ID

-Copy the Organization ID and add it to the `iac/main.tf` file (see import {} section).
+Copy the Organization ID and add it to the `iac/main.tf` file (see `import {}` section within the file).

 To obtain the Organization ID, go to Organization Settings.
-You can see the organization ID from the URL: https://cloud.mongodb.org/v2#/org/&lt;ORGANIZATION_ID&gt;/...
+Then you can copy it from the URL: `https://cloud.mongodb.org/v2#/org/<ORGANIZATION_ID>/[url continues...]`
-Copy it and save it!

 ### API Key